-Science Says: 'The warmer it is, the more fire we see'
+Science Says: Hotter weather turbocharges US West wildfires

 In California, the five years with the most acres burned (not including this year) average 2.1 degrees warmer than the five years with the least acres burned.

-A degree or two may seem like not much, but for fuel it is crucial.
+A degree or two may seem like not much, but it is crucial for fuel.
 The hotter it is, the more water evaporates from plants.
 When fuel dries faster, fires spread more and burn more intensely, experts said.

 For every 1.8 degrees Fahrenheit that the air warms, it needs 15 percent more rain to make up for the drying of the fuel, Flannigan said.